 Homeowners underwriting is complex; the amount of necessary property information makes replicating it online a challenge, but not impossible.
 The user experience needs to cater to a wide range of people with different interest levels, insurance understanding, and technical know-how.

 A home is typically the largest single asset a person will own in a lifetime.
 You can empower your customers so they can participate as little or as much as they want in estimating the replacement cost of that asset.
 Some customers like it easy; they just want to enter an address, go through a simple process to confirm data, and get a result.
 More engaged insurance buyers want to dive in deep and will answer highly detailed questions about their home to get the most reliable result.

 It’s also important to give customers the option to contact a live representative.
-According to a recent Celent survey, 52 percent of customers want some human engagement on simple insurance transactions; 76 percent on more complex insurance transactions.
+A recent Celent survey found 52 percent of customers want some human engagement on simple insurance transactions; 76 percent want this on more complex insurance transactions.